Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Network Model and Problem Statement

-Q-learning is a reinforcement learning method that aims at finding good policies for dynamic programming problems.
+\textbf{Background on Q-learning and Deep Reinforcement Learning (DRL):} Q-learning is a reinforcement learning method that aims at finding good policies for dynamic programming problems.
 It has been widely applied in various decision making problems, primarily because its ability to evaluate the expected utility among available actions without requiring prior knowledge about the system model, and its ability to adapt when stochastic transitions occur \cite{watkins1992q}.
 The algorithm was originally designed for a single agent who interacts with a fully observable Markovian environment (in which convergence to the optimal solution is guaranteed under some regularity conditions in this case).
-It has been widely applied for more involved settings as well (e.g., multi-agent, non-Markovian environment) and demonstrated strong performance, although convergence to optimal solution is open in general under these settings.
+It has been widely applied for more involved settings as well (e.g., multi-agent, non-Markovian environment) and demonstrated strong performance, although convergence to the optimal solution is open in general under these settings.
 Assume first that the network state $s_n(t)=a_{-n}(t)$ is fully observable by user $n$.
-By applying Q-learning to our setting, the algorithm updates a Q-value at each time $t$ for each action-state pair as follows: \beq \bea{l} \displaystyle Q\left(s_n(t), a_n(t)\right)\leftarrow Q\left(s_n(t),a_n(t)\right) \\ \displaystyle +\alpha\left[r_n(t+1)+\gamma\max_{a_n(t+1)}Q\left(s_n(t+1),a_n(t+1)\right)\right. \\\displaystyle\left. -Q\left(s_n(t),a_n(t)\right)\right], \ena \eeq where \beq \displaystyle r_n(t+1)+\gamma\max_{a_n(t+1)}Q\left(s_n(t+1),a_n(t+1)\right) \eeq is the learned value obtained by getting reward $r_n(t+1)$ after taking action $a_n(t)$ in state $s_n(t)$, moving to next state $s_n(t+1)$, and then taking action $a_n(t+1)$ that maximizes the future Q-value seen at time $t+1$.
-The term $Q\left(s_n(t),a_n(t)\right)$ is the old learned value.
+By applying Q-learning to our setting, the algorithm updates a Q-value at each time $t$ for each action-state pair as follows: \beq \bea{l} \displaystyle Q_{t+1}\left(s_n(t), a_n(t)\right)=Q_t\left(s_n(t),a_n(t)\right) \\ \displaystyle +\alpha\left[r_n(t+1)+\gamma\max_{a_n(t+1)}Q_t\left(s_n(t+1),a_n(t+1)\right)\right. \\\displaystyle\left. -Q_t\left(s_n(t),a_n(t)\right)\right], \ena \eeq where \beq \displaystyle r_n(t+1)+\gamma\max_{a_n(t+1)}Q_t\left(s_n(t+1),a_n(t+1)\right) \eeq is the learned value obtained by getting reward $r_n(t+1)$ after taking action $a_n(t)$ in state $s_n(t)$, moving to next state $s_n(t+1)$, and then taking action $a_n(t+1)$ that maximizes the future Q-value seen at the next state.
+The term $Q_t\left(s_n(t),a_n(t)\right)$ is the old learned value.
 Thus, the algorithm aims at minimizing the Time Difference (TD) error between the learned value and the current estimate value.
 The learning rate $\alpha$ is set to $0\leq\alpha\leq 1$, where typically is set close to zero.
 When the problem is partially observable, the state is set to the history, i.e., $s_n(t)=\mathcal{H}_n(t)$ in our case (or a sliding window history when the problem size is too large).
-While Q-learning performs well when dealing with small action and state spaces, it becomes impractical when the problem size increases for mainly two reasons: (i) A stored lookup table of $Q$-values for all possible state-action pairs is required which makes the storage complexity intolerable for large-scale problems; (ii) As the state space increases, many states are rarely visited, which significantly decreases performance.
+Throughout the paper we often remove the subscript $t$ to simplify the presentation.